I like to cook and eat natural, healthy, and tasty foods. I use minimal oil and don't use artificial colors or preservatives in my cooking.

 - 1/3 tsp salt, or as per taste

-- gooseberry size tamarind piece, soaked in warm water for 10 minutes
+- gooseberry sized tamarind piece, soaked in warm water for 10 minutes

 - Heat 1 1/2 tsp oil in a deep-bottomed pan.
-Add gram dal (split chickpea).
-Saute over low heat for a minute.
+Add the gram dal (split chickpea).
+Sauté over low heat for a minute.

-- Throw in white lentils.
-Continue sauteing until both the lentils are lightly golden brown.
+- Throw in the white lentils.
+Continue sautéing until both the lentils are lightly golden brown.

-- Add curry leaves, red chilies, coriander seeds, chopped onions, and chopped ginger.
-Stir-cook till onions become translucent.
+- Add the curry leaves, red chilis, coriander seeds, chopped onions, and chopped ginger.
+Stir-cook until the onions become translucent.

-- Throw in chopped tomatoes.
-Continue sauteing until they become a bit mushy.
+- Throw in the chopped tomatoes.
+Continue sautéing until they become a bit mushy.
 Now, turn off the heat.
-Keep it aside for cooling.
+Put the mixture aside to cool.

 - Once the mixture is almost cold, put it in a mixer jar.
 Add grated coconut, soaked tamarind, jaggery, and salt.

-- Grind adding enough water to get a near-smooth thick sauce.
-Transfer it to a serving dish.
+- Grind, adding enough water to get a near-smooth thick sauce.
+Then transfer it to a serving dish.

-- Next, you have to temper this chutney.
-For that, heat 1/2 a teaspoon oil in a small pan.
-Throw in mustard seeds.
-Let them crackle.
-Add curry leaves and hing powder.
-Turn off the heat.
-Mix well.
+- Next, you have to temper the chutney.
+Heat 1/2 a teaspoon of oil in a small pan.
+Throw in the mustard seeds and let them crackle.
+Add the curry leaves and the hing powder.
+Turn off the heat and mix well.

-- Pour this tempering on the chutney.
-Mix well at the time of serving the chutney.
+- Pour this tempering onto the chutney.
+Mix well before serving.

-- Now, your favorite ginger chutney is ready!
+- Your ginger chutney is ready!
 Serve this spicy and aromatic chutney with dosa, idli, or steamed rice.

-- Enjoy the taste and reap the health benefits of ginger.
+- Enjoy the taste and reap the health benefits of the ginger.